Languedoc, La Clape

 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 The Domaine de Soustres is located along the Canal du Midi, between Narbonne and Béziers.
-It is located on the slopes of the prestigious Oppidum d'Ensérune, an ancient city successively Iberian, Celtic, Greek and Roman from the 6th century BC to the 1st century AD.
-The vines cover 40 ha and are grown on clayey-limestone and sandstone soils in the middle of the pines.Lire plus Learn more
+It is located on the slopes of the prestigious Oppidum d'Ensérune, an ancient city successively Iberian, Celtic and Greek...Lire plus Learn more

 The Domaine de Soustres is located along the Canal du Midi, between Narbonne and Béziers.
 It is located on the slopes of the prestigious Oppidum d'Ensérune, an ancient city successively Iberian, Celtic, Greek and Roman from the 6th century BC to the 1st century AD.
 The vines cover 40 ha and are grown on clayey-limestone and sandstone soils amidst pines and olive trees.
 Our wines are mainly made from Grenache, Merlot, Cabernet and Cinsault grapes.
 Located on the slopes of the hillside of Ensénure, overlooking the region, the vines enjoy an exceptional micro-climate between the mild Mediterranean climate and the air currents from the Cévennes.